Rali-28/bootstrap_proj/README.md

     Northern Passage - Regular

 For unknown reasons Bootrap Icons and Custom Fonts are not shown on github pages.
+Collapsible Button is also not responding.

 Shows just fine when accessed via local folder.